Homomorphisms between multidimensional constant-shape substitutions: Recognizability property of aperiodic substitutions and dynamical consequences

 \section{Recognizability property of aperiodic substitutions and dynamical consequences}

-In this section we will study the Recognizability Property of aperiodic constant-shape substitutions and some dynamical consequences.
+In this section, we will study the recognizability property of aperiodic constant-shape substitutions and some dynamical consequences.
 Every aperiodic substitution satisfies it.
-We will present here several consequences of this property: there exists a finite number of orbits in $X_{\zeta}$ which are invariant by the substitution (\cref{FinitelyManyInvariantOrbits}), there is a polynomial growth of the repetitivity function for constant-shape substitutions (\cref{GrowthRepetititvtyFunction}) and we determine the maximal equicontinuous factor for constant-shape substitutions and its aperiodic symbolic factors (\cref{MaximalEquiContinuousFactorMultidimensionalSubstitution}).
-Thanks to these last descriptions, we get that any aperiodic symbolic factor is conjugate to a constant-shape substitution via a letter-to-letter map (\cref{FactorConjugateSubstitution}).
+To prove this result we first prove that there is a polynomial growth of the repetitivity function for substitutive subshifts (\cref{GrowthRepetititvtyFunction}) that allow us to prove that aperiodic symbolic factors of substitutive subshifts also satisfies a recognizability property (\cref{RecognizabilityFactors} and \cref{RecognizabilitySecondStep}).
+Then, we will present here several consequences of the recognizability property: there exists a finite number of orbits in $X_{\zeta}$ which are invariant by the substitution map (\cref{FinitelyManyInvariantOrbits}) and we determine the maximal equicontinuous factor of substitutive subshifts and their aperiodic symbolic factors (\cref{MaximalEquiContinuousFactorMultidimensionalSubstitution}).
+Thanks to these last descriptions, we get that any aperiodic symbolic factor of a substitutive subshift is conjugate to a substitutive subshift (\cref{FactorConjugateSubstitution}).